Dr Johanna Vos

 PhD Student

-Maddie is a first year PhD student in Johanna’s group.
+Maddie is a second year PhD student in Johanna’s group.
 Maddie is working on characterising the atmospheres of brown dwarfs and determining if there are any equator-to-pole variations.
 They are working with JWST NIRSpec and MIRI spectra of six brown dwarf objects, each with a different viewing angle.
 They are using atmospheric retrievals to extract atmospheric parameters, including the complex cloud structure as seen on many extrasolar worlds.

 Merle Schrader